FlotterCodername/superelixier-updater/README.md

 ## Planned
 - Running detection: Skip apps that have opened files
-- More elaborate merging of old and new version.
-Currently, anything that already comes with the app download can't be in your ``appdatas`` parameters.
 - Patterns: Replace user-facing regular expressions with a simpler wildcard system
 - GitHub: Allow user to download pre-release versions or not
 - Appveyor: Crawler